lducas/CodeRed/README.md

 ---

-This small library is research Artefact, paired with the article
+This small library is a research Artefact, paired with the article

 **An Algorithmic Reduction Theory for Binary Codes: LLL and more**
 *Thomas Debris--Alazard, Léo Ducas and Wessel P.J. van Woerden*